Vacant Lot of Cabbages: Reaction

 In May 1978 a group of women variously known as W.O.N.A.A.C. and W.A.G.
 (Women's action groups around abortion and citizen rights) repurposed a large papier-mâché pig with the face of the then Prime Minister Robert Muldoon.
 They placed the pig in with the cabbages.
-On its side they'd painted the words "Media, media stop the Pig – time to stop dancing to his Jig."
+On its side they had painted the words "Media, media stop the Pig – time to stop dancing to his Jig."
 The pig on the site was headlined in newspapers when Pat Sheeran, likely a Muldoon supporter, moved the pig to the side of the site.

 A Festival for Trees, the Last Roxy Show and the Free Coleslaw Party 17–21 June 1978

-Landscape architect Bryan McDonald and business partner Barry McIntyre (of Arbor Promotions ltd.) had exhibited Native Gardens in a nearby art gallery in early 1978.
-They were then approached by John Hill of the then Commission for the Environment that initiated the idea to explore ways to advocate for native forests - fauna and flora using the fame of the Cabbage Patch site.
-Architect Sir Ian Athfield and Barry Thomas were included to round out the team to collaborate on creating a festival to end the Vacant Lot of Cabbages occupation.
-The festival was given three names - A Festival for Trees, the Free Coleslaw Party and the overarching The Last Roxy Show that continued the project's connection with the environment.
+Landscape architect Bryan McDonald (of Arbor Promotions ltd.) had exhibited Native Gardens in a nearby art gallery in early 1978.
+He was then approached by John Hill of the then Commission for the Environment who initiated the idea to explore ways to advocate for native forests - fauna and flora using the fame of the Cabbage Patch.
+Architect Sir Ian Athfield, Barry McIntyre and Barry Thomas were included to round out the team to collaborate on creating a festival to end the Vacant Lot of Cabbages occupation.
+The festival was given three names - A Festival for Trees, the Free Coleslaw Party and the overarching Last Roxy Show that continued the project's connection with the environment.

 The Commission for the Environment, the Wellington Regional Arts Council, Wellington City Council, Forest and Bird, the Native Forest Action Council (NFAC) and private interests all sponsored and supported the event.
 The site's owner was also in favour.

-The five day long Festival ran from 17–21 June 1978.
+The five-day long Festival ran from 17–21 June 1978.
 Fifty cabbages and seven bags of carrots were made into free coleslaw for the audience.
 Sir Ian Athfield designed a travelling cottage which acted as a show-home advocating for native forests.
 The cottage was built by Barry McIntyre and was later towed around the North Island selling and promoting native trees.

 Around 100 children, staff and parents from Matauranga School, Cashmere Avenue, Clyde Quay School, St. Peter and Paul's Primary schools all marched through the central city from Rutherford House to the site.
 The cottage was drawn by two Clydesdale horses loaned by a Levin farmer.
 Children and teachers dressed up as threatened native birds including papier-mâché bird masks.